-This guide shows you everything you need to know for how to dry any citrus fruit at home, and some of my favorite ways to use it.
+This guide shows you everything you need to know for how to dry orange slices, grapefruit, lemons and limes, or any other citrus fruit at home, and some of my favorite ways to use it.

 Drying citrus like oranges is easy and it comes out gorgeous every time.

 You can choose any citrus you like, but some of the most popular varieties are grapefruit, oranges, blood oranges, lemons and limes.

 The process is the same no matter what kind of citrus you choose.

 This easy to follow guide will show you how to dry citrus in the oven or dehydrate it in a food dehydrator if you have one.
 Both methods are covered thoroughly below.